iter8-tools/docs/docs/user-guide/tasks/custommetrics.md

     Executing the above command results yields `21.7639`, a number, as required by Iter8.

     > **Note:** The shell command above is for illustration only.
 Iter8 uses Python bindings for `jq` to evaluate the `jqExpression`.

+## Defining and using providers

+1. Understand how the `custommetrics` task works; this is described in [this section](#how-it-works).
+2. Create your provider template and serve it from a URL.
+A sample provider template is in [this section](#provider-template).
+3. Configure the `custommetrics` task with one or more provider templates.
+An example of `custommetrics` configuration is in [this section](#usage-example).
+4. The metrics fetched by this task can be used to assess app versions in Iter8 experiments.
+An example that illustrates the use of both `custommetrics` and `assess` tasks together is in [this section](#usage-example).